rpmuller/ePubs/WesternPhilosophy.md

 of the subjective theory of time a theory which, since Kant, has been widely accepted among philosophers.

 The theory that time is only an aspect of our thoughts is one of the most extreme forms of that subjectivism which, as we have seen, gradually increased in antiquity from the time of Protagoras and Socrates onwards.
 Its emotional aspect is obsession with sin, which came later than its intellectual aspects.
 St. Augustine exhibits both kinds of subjectivism.
 Subjectivism led him to anticipate not only Kant's theory of time, but Descartes' cogito.
-In his Soliloquia he says: "You, who wish to know, do you know you are?
+In his Soliloquia he
+says: "You, who wish to know, do you know you are?
 I know it.
 Whence are you?
 I know not.
 Do you feel yourself single or multiple?
 I know not.
 Do you feel yourself moved?
 I know not.
 Do you know that you think?
 I do."
-This contains not only Descartes' cogito, but his reply to Ga&sendi's ambulo ergo sum.
-As a philosopher, therefore, Augustine deserves a high placl.
+This contains not only Descartes' _cogito_, but his reply to Gassendi's _ambulo ergo sum_.
+As a philosopher, therefore, Augustine deserves a high place.

-II.
-THE CITY OF GOD
+### THE CITY OF GOD

-When, tn 410, Rome was sacked by the Goths, the pagans, not unnaturally, attributed the disaster to the abandonment of the
+When, in 410, Rome was sacked by the Goths, the pagans, not unnaturally, attributed the disaster to the abandonment of the ancient gods.

-1 Confessions, Book XI, chap. xx.

-1 Ibid., chap, xxvtit. * ibid., chap. xxx.

-374

-ST. AUGUSTINE'S PHILOSOPHY AND THEOLOGY

-ancient gods.
 So long as Jupiter was worshipped, they said, Rome remained powerful; now that the Emperors have turned away from him, he no longer protects his Romans.
-This pagan argument called for an answer.
-The City of God, written gradually between 412 and 427, was St. Augustine's answer; but it took, as it proceeded, a far wider flight, and developed a complete Christian scheme of history, past, present, and future.
+This pagan argument called for an answer. _The City of God_, written gradually between 412 and 427, was St. Augustine's answer; but it took, as it proceeded, a far wider flight, and developed a complete Christian scheme of history, past, present, and future.
 It was an immensely influential book throughout the Middle Ages, especially in the struggles of the Church with secular princes.

 Like some other very great books, it composes itself, in the memory of those who have read it, into something better than at first appears on re-reading.
 It contains a great deal that hardly anyone at the present day can accept, and its central thesis is somewhat obscured by excrescences belonging to his age.
 But the broad conception of a contrast between the City of this world and the City of God has remained an inspiration to many, and even now can be restated in non-theological terms.

 To omit detail in an account of the book, and concentrate on the central idea, would give an unduly favorable view; on the other